datacarpentry/stata-economics/_episodes/03-transform-data.md

 > The commands `keep` and `drop` irreversibly change the data in your memory.
 Only use them if your work is easy to reproduce if you make an error, such as right after loading a dataset.
 {: .callout}

 You can use variable name wildcards with both commands (`drop latest*`).
 Similarly, you can use the `-` character to keep or drop variables in the dataset.
-Stata will keep, or drop, all variables starting with the variable to the left of the `-` and ending with the variable to the right of the `-`.
+Stata will `keep`, or `drop`, all variables starting with the variable to the left of the `-` and ending with the variable to the right of the `-`.

 To filter out observations, use `drop if` and `keep if`.

 ```